ssanjogo/Multimedia_LZ77/docs/index.md

     mkdocs serve

 When you run the serve, you will get the web page address on the command line, so you have to open it on your browser.

+## Analysis of the plots

+## Developed by
+- Oscar Blazquez Jimenez
+- Sara San José Gómez